chatox/networks-science-course/practicum/ps05_networks_from_text.md

 In your observations you can mention high-centrality nodes, the type of components you observe, and/or some aspects that you find relevant from the results of the network analyzer (e.g., number of nodes, edges, connected components, characteristic path lengths, average degrees, etc.).
 Do not include a screenshot of the results panel: describe what you see there using the numbers from the analysis and your own words.

-*Tip*: use an online document editor to work on this, it will make collaborating easy.
+*Tip 1*: use an online document editor to work on this, it will make collaborating easy.

+*Tip 2*: to count nodes in Cytoscape, hold shift while clicking and select the nodes.
+In the lower-right corner you should see a count of nodes and edges.